-Play Days typically last two to three hours, and allow kids to play multiple matches in a non-elimination setting – all with the goal of enhancing skills and making friends in a fun, social atmosphere.
+Play Days are a great way to get kids into, and interested in, tennis.
+They typically last two to three hours, and allow kids to play multiple matches in a non-elimination setting – all with the goal of enhancing skills and making friends in a fun, social atmosphere.

 Play Days feature:

-Nearly 4,000 Play Days held across the country last year.
+Thousands of Play Days held across the country every year.
 The program is growing every day, so there is a good chance there is a Play Day in your area.

 To find a Play Day near you, go to YouthTennis.com.

-Play Days are a great way to get comfortable competing so that kids can transition to playing in USTA Jr. Team Tennis and USTA Junior Tournaments.
+Play Days are a great way to get comfortable competing so that kids can transition to playing in USTA Junior Team Tennis and USTA Junior Tournaments.